coxijcake/CxjParallaxScrollCollection/README.md

 ### Key components

-- **ViewController**: The main controller managing the synchronized collection sections.
+- **View**: The main view managing the synchronized collection sections.
 - **DataSource**: Supplies models and cell types for all sections.
 - **Delegate**: Handles user interactions such as item selection.
 - **CellModel**: Defines sizing info and configuration data for each cell.